webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 --- abstract

 A message encryption scheme is described for the Web Push protocol.
-This scheme provides confidentiality and integrity for messages sent from an Application Server to a User Agent.
+This scheme provides confidentiality and integrity for messages sent from an application server to a user agent.

 --- middle